rebelsky/csc151/outlines/bodies/objects.md

 ---

 * Begin the [lab on objects in Scheme](../labs/objects-lab.html).
-* Plan to continue that lab tomorrow.
+* Plan to continue that lab next class.